pramodedu37/VAASI-GUI/README.md

 # VAASI-GUI
 A basic GUI for performing Breathing Rate Variability (BRV) and Heart Rate Variability (HRV) analysis

 VAASI is a browser-based graphical tool for computing **Heart Rate Variability (HRV)** and **Breath Rate Variability (BRV)** from physiological signals.
-It runs entirely client-side — no installation, server, or account required — and supports raw signal input (PPG for HRV and respiratory waveforms for BRV) as well as pre-extracted interval data.
+It runs entirely client-side — no installation, server, or account required — and supports raw signal input (PPG for HRV/PRV and respiratory waveforms for BRV) as well as pre-extracted interval data.

 This tool was developed to support the analysis presented in: